 - Upholding the SU constitution and working to advance participation in democracy by students.

-Click on Ryan's image to find out more about him and his role.
+Click on Adam's image to find out more about him and his role.

 -Attending a range of meetings with senior academic staff at the University to represent student opinion when drawing up teaching policies.